imixs/imixs-saga/README.md

 In this example the model project directory is mapped as a volume to the service instance /home/imixs/model/

-You can initialize provided models by calling the Rest API url:
+You can initialize provided models by calling the Rest API URL:

 	 http://localhost:8080/api/setup

 This will automatically reload the models from the defined location.

 ## How to Build a Local Docker Image

-To run the build of a local Docker image:
+To build the Docker image locally from sources run:

-	mvn clean install -DskipTests -Pdocker
+	$ mvn clean install -DskipTests -Pdocker

 ## Docker for Production